Because the truth matters.

 “[The goal of monitoring] is not simply the detection of recurrence, but the ability to detect recurrent disease as early as possible to facilitate intervention and cure.”3

-Colvera detects the presence of two altered genes, BCAT1 and IKZF1, in ctDNA, that when present show a high concordance of colorectal cancer recurrence.
+Colvera is a simple blood test that identifies the presence of two altered genes, BCAT1 and IKZF1, in ctDNA, when present show a high concordance of colorectal cancer recurrence.
 Colvera may help you make a more informed decision about whether additional follow-up, such as radiological imaging, should be considered.

-In a recent study published in Cancer Medicine, Colvera detected twice the number of recurrent CRC cases compared to CEA.
-Of 122 patients who were tested after completion of their initial therapy, 28 patients developed a recurrent CRC and Colvera detected recurrence in 19 of these 28 patients compared to only 9 of 28 patients detected by CEA.4
+In a recent clinical study, Colvera detected twice the number of recurrent CRC cases compared to CEA.
+Of 122 patients who were tested after completion of their initial therapy, 28 patients developed recurrent disease.
+Colvera detected recurrence in 19 of these 28 patients compared to only 9 of 28 patients detected by CEA.4

 In a head to head clinical evaluation, Colvera detected

 - Young P., Womeldorph C, et al. Early detection of colorectal cancer recurrence in patients undergoing surgery with curative intent: Current status and challenges.
 Journal of Cancer 2014; 5 (4) 262-271.